Cleveland Amputation Injury Attorney

 An injured body part is a prime breeding ground for disease and infection.
 If the infection is severe enough, it can quickly spread to other body parts.
 In fact, sepsis causes nearly 40 amputations per day in the United States.
 Medical errors and malpractice cases can lead to sepsis and septic shock, especially if your care provider fails to diagnose and/or treat your condition in a timely manner.

-Medically Necessary Amputation
+Medically Necessary Amputations

 Medically necessary amputations are often performed to prevent the spread of severe infection or other diseases to the rest of the body.
 During these procedures, surgeons often try to save as much bone and tissue as possible to preserve independence and mobility.